- Home

 Nominations:

 Students, parents, educators or other members of the community can nominate an educator for this recognition.
-Nominations must be submitted to the Snoqualmie Valley Schools Foundation by Monday, February 6.Click here to nominate an SVSD educator.
+Nominations must be submitted to the Snoqualmie Valley Schools Foundation by Sunday, Feb.
+12.Click here to nominate an SVSD educator.

 An independent selection committee comprised of community leaders reviews the applications to determine the winners.
 Educators of the Year will be celebrated guests during the SVSF Annual “Small Hands to Big Plans” fundraising event on Wednesday, April 5.